DLayweh/Capstone/readme.md

 This is the Product Page featuring six of our most in-demand equipments currently in stock.
+>I enjoyed using both HTML and CSS to style my product page.
+It was a little challenging getting all the products to align, but my instructor was very helpful in guiding me to achieve the look I wanted.

 ![alt text](images/productpage.png)

 This is the Register Page for customer who do not have an account with us. it includes an easy fill-in section and "How did you hear about us" questions with option answers.
 This feature is use to track which channels are most successful in attracting customers.